ispirovjr/Onlympiad2020/README.md

 ```
 *the rest of the steps are the same*

-After that the project should be avalable at the URL.
+After that the project should be available at the URL.

-Note: It is reccomended to change the app.yaml instance_class to F2.
+Note: It is recommended to change the app.yaml instance_class to F2.

 ## Before running
-Before opening the application at least three firebase collections need to be created - "hospitals", "users" and "audit".
+Before opening the application at least three Firebase collections need to be created - "hospitals", "users" and "audit".

 * Hospitals
   * At least the names of the **departments** of the hospitals need to be added as documents.